stormpath/stormpath-documentation/source/auth_n.rst

 .. _saml-mapping:

-Step 7: Configure SAML Assertion Mapping
+Step 7: Configure SAML Attribute Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Identity Provider's SAML response contains assertions about the user's identity, which Stormpath can use to create and populate a new Account resource.